sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-01/chapter-04/README.md

-# Chapter 4: sCrypt contract
+# Chapter 4: sCrypt Smart Contracts

-## Base class `SmartContract`
-Contracts are the basic building blocks of decentralized applications (dapps).
-Every `sCrypt` contract is a subclass of `SmartContract`:
+A smart contract is a class that extends the `SmartContract` base class.
+A simple example is shown below.

 ```js
 import { SmartContract, method, prop, assert } from "scrypt-ts";